 The History of Harvest of Harmony

 Just as the event was getting started, World War II began.
 The parade ceased in 1942, 1943, 1944 and 1945, due to gas rationing.
-Once the war ended, the parade resumed in 1946 with a new name, was changed to Harvest of Harmony, and added the ever-popular Miss Harvest of Harmony Pageant.
+Once the war ended, the parade resumed in 1946 with a new name, Harvest of Harmony, and added the ever-popular Miss Harvest of Harmony Pageant.

 As for those original eight bands that began in 1938… they've been back each and every year.